Denied boarding, missed connection flight, flight was delayed or even worse – your flight was cancelled completely. You know the drill. And the pain.

 Whenever travelling via plane you would share your potential right to receive compensations for 3+ hours flight delays (under EU261) so you can get paid for flights no airline would compensate (1 to 3-hour delays).
 Given that the chance of a 90-minute delay is 30x greater than the chance of a 3+ hour delay, Colibra offers an effective solution which means passengers are more likely to be paid more often.

-With Colibra claiming becomes easy and convenient!
-Get your app now and never worry about how to get what you deserve!
+With Colibra, there’s no need to claim flight delay compensation the old-fashioned way – getting your money becomes easy and convenient!
+Get your app now and never worry about how to receive what you deserve!

 Information By Flight Type – Learn more about your rights!